armory/docs/content/en/docs/installation/operator-reference/plugins.md

   - /operator_reference/plugins/
 ---

+{{% alert title="Warning" color="warning" %}}
+Plugins are an experimental feature in Armory Spinnaker 2.20.3 (Spinnaker 1.20.6).
+Please see the [Plugins User Guide]<https://www.spinnaker.io/guides/user/plugin-users/> for a detailed explanation of how to add and configure plugins.
+{{% /alert %}}

 ## Parameters

 **spec.spinnakerConfig.config.spinnaker.extensibility.plugins**

-Please see the [Plugins User Guide]<https://www.spinnaker.io/guides/user/plugin-users/> for a detailed explanation of how to add and configure plugins.

 ```yaml
 spinnaker: